Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: DISTRIBUTED STOCHASTIC MODEL PREDICTIVE CONTROL

 \begin{remark} For simplicity, we use a terminal equality constraint in~\eqref{eq:dsmpc_problem}.
 A less restrictive terminal constraint as similarly proposed in \cite{Hewing2019} could be integrated by using a distributed robust positive invariant terminal set, e.g., based on the results introduced in \cite{Conte2013}. \end{remark}

-Recursive feasibility of the distributed MPC scheme (\ref{eq:dsmpc_problem}) can be directly established using results from standard nominal MPC, because the stochastic variables only affect the objective of problem (\ref{eq:dsmpc_problem}) and the constraints make use of the nominal system. \begin{theorem} If the optimization problem (\ref{eq:dsmpc_problem}) is feasible for $x_i(0) = z_i(0)$, then applying the distributed control input \eqref{eq:split_dynamics_controller} with \eqref{eq:nominal_input} to the dynamic system (\ref{eq:local_system_dynamics}), problem~\eqref{eq:dsmpc_problem} is feasible for all time steps $0 \le t \le \bar{N}-N$. \end{theorem} \begin{proof} The distributed constraints in (\ref{eq:dsmpc_problem}) can be combined to the centralized formulation and the proof follows the standard argument in MPC using the shifted sequence from the previous time step, as similarly shown in \cite{Hewing2019} for the centralized case. \end{proof}
+Recursive feasibility of the distributed MPC scheme (\ref{eq:dsmpc_problem}) can be directly established using results from standard nominal MPC, because the stochastic variables only affect the objective of problem (\ref{eq:dsmpc_problem}) and the constraints are on the nominal states and inputs. \begin{theorem} If the optimization problem (\ref{eq:dsmpc_problem}) is feasible for $x_i(0) = z_i(0)$, then applying the distributed control input \eqref{eq:split_dynamics_controller} with \eqref{eq:nominal_input} to the dynamic system (\ref{eq:local_system_dynamics}), results in problem~\eqref{eq:dsmpc_problem} being feasible for all time steps $0 \le t \le \bar{N}-N$. \end{theorem} \begin{proof} The local constraints in (\ref{eq:dsmpc_problem}) can be combined to constraints on the global system state and the proof follows the standard argument in MPC using the shifted sequence from the previous time step, as similarly shown in \cite{Hewing2019} for the centralized case. \end{proof}

 \begin{remark} For the special case of a quadratic stage cost, Gaussian disturbances and a terminal weight satisfying the Lyapunov equation, the asymptotic convergence property shown in \cite{Hewing2018} can be extended to the distributed case. \end{remark}